sharat-developer/connector_sdk/README.md

 Connectors, also known as **custom adapters** built on the SDK have private scope.
 This means that the functions made available by this will only be visible to the workato account.

-To enable global scope for this connector, please submit a pull request to our [repository](https://github.com/workato/connector_sdk).
+To enable global scope for this connector, the code will need to go through review.
+You can begin this process by submitting a pull request to our [repository](https://github.com/workato/connector_sdk).

 ## Requirements